Calculate the Ground State Energy Using the FAST-VQE

 Steps

 The calculator_creator() is a fluent builder (see Understanding and Using Kvantify Qrunch’s Fluent Builder Pattern) that configures and returns a GroundStateProblemCalculator.
-By default, .vqe().iterative().standard() builds a FAST-VQE calculator with conservative defaults to avoid lengthy runs on real hardware.
+By default, .vqe().iterative().standard() builds a FAST-VQE calculator with conservative defaults to avoid lengthy runs on real hardware (see Running FAST-VQE on Quantum Computers for details on how to perform a cost analysis before running on hardware)

 fast_vqe_calculator = qc.calculator_creator().vqe().iterative().standard().create()